meanin/dev-to-articles/2018-11-13 Seed Table Storage.md

 After release, table with data looks like below:
 ![img](https://raw.githubusercontent.com/meanin/dev-to-articles/master/img/2018-mm-dd-seed-table-storage/seed-table.png)

-This is first published version of this task.
+This is the first published version of this task.
 I will appreciate all feedback :)